nanoporetech/pomoxis/README.md

  * Creates an isolated environment with all third-party tools.
  * Can be installed with conda.
  * Streamlines common short analysis chains.
- * Includes a nanopore read simulator.
- * Server/client components for minimap2 and bwa.
  * Integrates into [katuali](https://github.com/nanoporetech/katuali)
    for performing more complex analysis pipelines.
  * Open source (Mozilla Public License 2.0).